Gersondelacruzdeveloper/Milestone-Project1/README.md

 The website was regularly tested using the Google Chrome Developer Tools Lighthouse test.
 During the testing I solved many issues however I still have two main issues according to Chrome Developer tool:

  1 - The main issue is to do with **Accessibility**, Google Chrome Developer Tools Lighthouse says, "Attribute do not match their role" and point me to a div at the footer.
 [Image of the issue](assets/documentation/testing/aria-error.png).
 After trying to figure out this problem and spending days.
 Decided to temporary delete all the div on the website and run again the Chrome Developer Tools Lighthouse test, afterward I noticed that the developer tool still saying that a div was causing this problem however there were no div.

+   **Solution 1**
+  - After discussing the issue with my mentor and tutor **Gurjot Singh** he suggested the issue was because I installed a Software called Grammarly.
+After removing this software from Google Chrome,  then the Developer Lighthouse Test Scores when to 100%.

  2 - The second issue is to do with **Best Practice** on project page giving me 93% of score.
 [Image of the issue](assets/documentation/testing/aspect-radio-error.png).
 Developer tool says "Display images with incorrect aspect ratio" this issue is jut on desktop and do not show on mobile. after searching for some solution on internet I realize that it was an issue with google itself for reference got to [Google chrome Lighthouse issue](https://github.com/GoogleChrome/lighthouse/issues/7643).

+  **Solution 2**

+  - After discussing the issue with my mentor and tutor **Gurjot Singh** he suggested the issue was because I put a width and height to the image directly and he recommend that as best practice I should adjust the image to the size that I wanted to display and not to put any width and height.
+I have done that and as expected the original error disappeared.
+However, the page is still on 93% due to low resolution images.
+These images have been screenshotting from previous website I have done.
+And I do not have any other image to put on instead.

 #### Home Desktop
 <img src="assets/documentation/testing/lighthouse-screenshot/screenshot-lighthouse-home-desktop.png" height="auto" width="100%" alt="Google Chrome Developer Lighthouse Test Scores"/>